 Harold Archer was my Dad.
 He was the eldest son of a mill-worker, George Archer, who had himself fought in and survived the great War of 1914-1918 (see articles George Archer and the Bantams and George Archer at Passchendaele.)

 He first worked in a pawn shop, in Dewsbury, but was fired from that job for taking Saturday off without permission to see a Huddersfield Town Football Club home game.
 He then joined his father at Aldham’s woollen mill, as a spinner.
 At the age of 18, in early 1942, Harold was called upon to report for Military Service.
 After training and duties in the UK, he became a driver in the 15th Scottish Division, 284 Company Royal Army Service Corps, in a Transport role from 1942 and later served as head clerk in a department of the Military Government in Germany, at Hamburg, at the end of the war until he was discharged in 1947.

-This is Harold's war service diary in his own words, first published 2008 and updated 2018.
+This is Harold’s war service diary in his own words, completed in 2008 and published in 2018.